pockerman/odisseus_raspberry_pi/README.md

 ![Odisseus](imgs/odi_3.JPG)

 This is a very serious error to be fixed.
 I am fixing it now.
-Seriously.
+Seriously...........

 This is my attempt to develop a two wheels multi-sensor robot using Raspberry Pi.
 There is also a simulation based on ROS which is in progress here: https://github.com/pockerman/odisseus_ros